mehradi-github/ref-cryptology-and-classical-ciphers/README.md

-# ref-cryptology-and-classical-ciphers
+# Ccryptology and classical ciphers
-Implementation of some classical cryptographic algorithms such as Caesar, Playfair, RailFence, ColumnarTransposition
+Implementation of some classical cryptographic algorithms such as caesar-cipher, playfair-cipher, railfence-cipher, columnar-transposition-cipher and frequency-attack.